JOP - Java Optimized Processor

 .qsf

 Quartus II Settings File defines the project.
 VHDL files that make up your project are listed.
-Constraints such as pin assignments and timing constraints set here.
+Constraints such as pin assignments and timing constraints are set here.

 .cdf